qlik-oss/corectl/docs/corectl_variable_layout.md

-## corectl completion
+## corectl variable layout

-Generate auto completion scripts
+Evaluate the layout of an generic variable

 ### Synopsis

-Generate a shell completion script for the specified shell (bash or zsh).
-The shell script must be evaluated to provide interactive completion.
-This can be done by sourcing it in your ~/.bashrc or ~/.zshrc file.
-Note that bash-completion is required and needs to be installed on your system.
+Evaluate the layout of an generic variable

 ```
-corectl completion <shell> [flags]
+corectl variable layout <variable-id> [flags]
 ```

 ### Examples

 ```
-   Add the following to your ~/.bashrc or ~/.zshrc file

-   . <(corectl completion zsh)

-   or

-   . <(corectl completion bash)
+corectl variable layout VARIABLE-NAME
 ```

 ### Options

 ```
-  -h, --help   help for completion
+  -h, --help   help for layout
 ```

 ### Options inherited from parent commands